 |

 Clifford GillBlog author, retired U.S. Border Patrol Assistant Chief and, current U.S. Border Patrol employee advocate.
-Ray HarrisSite founder and owner, former Senior Patrol Agent and retired Immigration Special Agent.
+Ray HarrisSite founder and owner, former Supervisory Border Patrol Agent and retired Immigration Special Agent.
 Joseph BancoU.S.
 Border Patrol historian and retired Deputy Chief Patrol Agent.
-To optimize mobile viewing, only one blog per page will be visible.
+Archives

 |